AdaCore/gnatstudio/docs/users_guide/extending.rst

 Redirecting the output of spawned processes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In general, you can to redirect the output of any Python script to any GPS window (either an already existing one or having GPS create one automatically) using the :file:`output` attribute of XML configuration files.
+In general, you can redirect the output of any Python script to any GPS window (either an already existing one or one GPS creates automatically) using the :file:`output` attribute of XML configuration files.

 However, there is a limitation in Python that the output of processes spawned through :func:`os.exec` or :func:`os.spawn` is redirected to the